Sripathi13/Hydrasync/README.md

 ## Contact & Resources

-Visit the main website at https://hydrasync.io.
-Access the live demo at https://demo.hydrasync.io (demo credentials: demo@hydrasync.io / Demo123!).
-Email the sales team at sales@hydrasync.io.
-Call customer support at +1-800-HYDRA-SYNC.
-Access technical documentation at https://docs.hydrasync.io.
-Review the API documentation at https://api.hydrasync.io/docs.
-Explore the developer portal at https://developers.hydrasync.io.
+Visit the main website at https://hydrasync-water.ai.studio/.
+Access the live platform at https://hydrasync-water.ai.studio/.
+View the GitHub repository at https://github.com/sripathi13/hydrasync/.
+Report issues and features at https://github.com/sripathi13/hydrasync/issues.
+View all documentation at https://github.com/sripathi13/hydrasync/wiki.

 ## Frequently Asked Questions

-What sensors does HydraSync work with?
+**What sensors does HydraSync work with?**

 The system is compatible with standard industrial flow meters, pressure transducers, and temperature sensors.
 Custom sensor integration is supported through the API.

-How long does deployment take?
+**How long does deployment take?**

 Standard deployment is completed within 30 minutes.
 Configuration typically takes another 15-30 minutes depending on facility complexity.

-Can HydraSync integrate with our existing SCADA system?
+**Can HydraSync integrate with our existing SCADA system?**

 Yes, HydraSync provides native integrations with Wonderware, SAP, and other major SCADA platforms.
 Custom integrations can be developed.

-What is the typical detection time?
+**What is the typical detection time?**

 Average leak detection time is 12 minutes from when a leak begins.
 Critical leaks are often detected within 5 minutes.

-How accurate is the system?
+**How accurate is the system?**

 Anomaly detection accuracy is 94% with only 3.2% false positive rate.
 Leak localization accuracy is 87%.

-What is the implementation cost?
+**What is the implementation cost?**

 Starter plan is $500/month for 1 facility.
 Professional plan is $2,000/month for 5 facilities.
 Enterprise plans are customized based on requirements.

-Can the system work offline?
+**Can the system work offline?**

 Yes, HydraSync supports offline mode with local data caching for disconnected sites.
 Data synchronizes when connection is restored.

-Is HydraSync HIPAA compliant?
+**Is HydraSync HIPAA compliant?**

 HIPAA compliance is available for healthcare facilities.
-Contact enterprise@hydrasync.io for details.
+Contact through the platform for details.

-How often is the ML model updated?
+**How often is the ML model updated?**

 The anomaly detection model updates in real-time every 5 seconds based on incoming data.
 Model retraining occurs monthly with new facility data.

-What happens if the system detects a false positive?
+**What happens if the system detects a false positive?**

 Users can dismiss alerts with a single click.
 The ML model learns from dismissed alerts to improve future predictions.

-Does HydraSync support multiple facilities?
+**Does HydraSync support multiple facilities?**

 Yes, the Professional and Enterprise plans support monitoring multiple facilities from a single dashboard.

-What kind of support is available?
-24/7 email support is included in all plans.
-Phone support is available for Enterprise customers.
-Community support forums are available for Starter and Professional plans.
+**What kind of support is available?**

+24/7 support is available through the platform.
+Community support forums are available through the GitHub repository.

 ## Vision Statement